 The unique quality about this dish is that the green beans are flash fried.
 This quickly blisters a thin layer of the skin, causing it to wrinkle.
 You only need to fry the beans for 1 to 2 minutes, which will keep the center tender and lightly crisp.
 When you bite into the green beans, you can taste the blistered skin and tender center in every bite.
 It’s so delicious!

-COOKING NOTES FOR THE GARLIC GREEN BEANS
+COOKING NOTES FOR GARLIC GREEN BEANS

 PREPARATION FOR FLASH FRYING GREEN BEANS